MilanKacar/milankacar.github.io/_posts/2024-11-20-blog81_take-k-of-each-character-from-left-and-right.md

 ---
 layout: post
 title: "#81 📏🧮 2516.
 Take K of Each Character From Left and Right 🧠🚀"
 categories: [LeetCode, Programming]
+difficulty: Medium
+tags: [HashTable, String, Sliding Window]
 ---

 Dealing with constraints in strings can feel like a balancing act! 🧩 In LeetCode problem **#2516: Take K of Each Character From Left and Right**, the challenge is to efficiently remove characters from the edges of a string while ensuring at least `k` occurrences of `'a'`, `'b'`, and `'c'` remain.
 Using the **sliding window technique**, we’ll determine the **minimum time required** to achieve this.
 Ready to dive into a smart and efficient solution?
 Let’s go! 🚀